dividab/tsconfig-paths/README.md

 If `process.env.TS_NODE_PROJECT` is set it will be used to resolved tsconfig.json

+### With webpack

+For webpack please use the [tsconfig-paths-webpack-plugin](https://github.com/dividab/tsconfig-paths-webpack-plugin).

 ### With mocha and ts-node
 As of Mocha >= 4.0.0 the `--compiler` was [deprecated](https://github.com/mochajs/mocha/wiki/compilers-deprecation).
 Instead `--require` should be used.
 You also have to specify a glob that includes `.ts` files because mocha looks after files with `.js` extension by default.